GEO2110 – Mineralogy

 - find and describe different symmetry elements in a mineral to identify its crystal group

-- describe the properties of the minerals so that others can identify the minerals
+- accurately describe the properties of minerals so that others can identify them

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.